-The frequency of severe winter weather in the Eastern Region is ranked as Highly Likely.
+The frequency of severe winter weather in the Eastern Region is ranked as highly likely.
 Severe winter weather impacts the state annually with blowing and drifting snow, extreme cold, hazardous driving conditions, and utility interruption.
 The NCEI dataset reported 738 days with severe weather events over 26 years, which averages to nearly 29 days a year with severe winter weather events in the Eastern Region.
-According to the 2018 SHMP, winter weather typically affects the state from November to April each year, but late storms can extend into June, causing extreme impacts to the agricultural industry.
+According to the 2023 SHMP, winter weather typically affects the state from November to April each year, but late storms can extend into June.,.

-Figure 4-54 below depicts the annualized frequency of cold events at a county level based on the NRI.
-The mapping shows a trend toward increased likelihood in the northern part of the Region, particularly Daniels, Valley, Roosevelt, and Sheridan counties.
+Figure 4-58 below depicts the annualized frequency of cold events at a county level based on the NRI.
+A trend exists of increased frequency in the northern part of the region, particularly in Daniels, Valley, Roosevelt, and Sheridan counties.

-Figure 4-54 NRI Annualized Frequency of Cold Events by County
+Figure 4-58 NRI Annualized Frequency of Cold Events by County